 George and Colleen Hoyt Not-for-Profit Scholarship

 The George and Colleen Hoyt Not-for-Profit Scholarships are awarded to qualified MBAP students who have significant experience in not-for-profit organizations and who exhibit a commitment to serving not-for-profit organizations.
 Scholarship applications will be available each August and awarded for the September term.
-Currently enrolled, admitted and prospective students are encouraged to apply.
+Currently enrolled, admitted and prospective students are encourage to apply.

 $6,000 MBAP Multiple Student Discount

 The MBA for Professionals Multiple Student Discount is available for each student who enrolls from an organization or family when two or more individuals begin the program the same semester.
-Collaboration and a strong support system allow a greater opportunity for success.
+Collaboration and a strong support system allows a greater opportunity for success.
 This tuition discount is awarded throughout the duration of the program.
 Please contact an admissions representative to apply for the multiple student discount.

 $6,000 Early Action Discount